raphpeguet/Jaspersoft-Workshop---Visualize.js/README.txt

 TO START THE WORKSHOP
 > Download this project and unzip it
 > Open the START folder and copy the folder it contains which is called "visualizejs_workshop"
-> Paste the folder in your tomcat/webapps folder or your Jasperreports Server installation
+> Paste the folder in your tomcat/webapps folder of your Jasperreports Server installation

 OPEN THE WORKSHOP PAGE
 > Make sure JasperReports Server is running